moceanscil/playbook/README.md

 - `AIRTABLE_API_KEY`: The API key to make requests to Airtable.
 - `AIRTABLE_BASE_ID`: The ID of the Airtable base to get data from.
 - `AIRTABLE_TABLE_ID`: The ID of the Airtable table to get data from.
 This can also be the table name; however, that's not recommended, since an Airtable user can easily change a table's name.

+## Airtable database

+🚨 TODO: Fill out this section with the expected structure of the Airtable database once that's known.